 Black tea is rich in tannins, which have been a longtime home treatment for diarrhea.
 You can sweeten your tea but leave out the milk until you’re feeling better.

-Goldenseal capsules or extract can also be used in the treatment of diarrhea.
-Goldenseal kills certain bacteria, like e coli, which can cause diarrhea.
+Goldenseal capsules or extracts can also be used in the treatment of diarrhea.
+Goldenseal kills certain bacteria, like E. coli, which can cause diarrhea.

-Do you have any treatments for upset stomachs that you’ve found effective?
+Do you have any treatments for upset stomachs that you’ve found useful?
 Please share them in the comments below.